DIY: Prep Your Power Equipment For Winter

 - Clean the string head, and sharpen the string-cutting blade as necessary.

 - Store a string trimmer by hanging it or placing it in a clean, dry location.

 There are some differing opinions about the best methods for storing fuel.
 While people are still generally encouraged to run all lawn and power equipment until leftover gas is gone, many people are beginning to investigate the possibility of adding a stabilizer to the fuel instead.
 With reports that fuel left in the equipment can become oxidized, cause deposits to form in the fuel lines and potentially ruin the entire mechanics of the gear.

 Adding a stabilizer to the leftover fuel and running the engine for a few minutes has shown success in preventing this oxidation for up to 12 months of fuel storage.
 This is more than enough time until spring and summer weather comes back around.

 Although a chainsaw can be run during any season, most are not frequently utilized during the winter months when it can be difficult to access, cut and haul trees or tree branches.
 If it is a possibility that the chainsaw will be used even during the winter months, there are a few maintenance suggestions that would save a lot of time and money.

 - Instead of using regular fuel, carefully mix high-octane winter fuel and fuel stabilizer to help protect the engine of the chainsaw.

-- Check the spark plug for proper working condition.
+- Check the spark plug for the proper working condition.

 - Very thoroughly examine the chain for broken links and weaknesses before it becomes time to use it, and the chain breaks or falls off.
 Always keep an extra chain on hand, as well as a chainsaw lubricant.

-As the most frequently used piece of winter power equipment, it is imperative that the snowblower be in perfect working order when winter begins.
+As the most frequently used piece of winter power equipment, it is imperative that the snowblower is in perfect working order when winter begins.